Co-sponsored by Acoustical Society of America

 Fellows gain a perspective which, ideally, will enhance not only their own careers but also the physics community’s ability to more effectively communicate with its representatives in Congress.

-- Membership in one or more of the 10 AIP Member Societies at time of application
+- Membership in one or more of AIP's Member Societies at time of application

 - Interest or experience in applying scientific knowledge to the solution of societal problems

 - Excellent record of accomplishment in a scientific, technical, engineering or mathematical field

 - Outstanding interpersonal and communications skills

 - Legally authorized to work in the US (AIP will not sponsor or contribute to applications for work visas)